how to run a dispensary successfully

 As you may have noticed, this list of grievances, or “rant,” if you will, is written from a consumer’s perspective.
 My credentials?
 Well, I like weed and buy most of it from the legal market, having shopped in Nevada, Washington, Colorado, and Oregon.

-Am I the end-all-be-all authority on dispensary experiences?
+Am I the end-all, be-all authority on dispensary experiences?
 Well, no, that would be medical patients.
-That said, I am a marketer by trade and want to help contribute to the effort to push the industry along and evolve it as much as possible in a way that results in as balanced of a win-win for locally-owned dispensaries and their customers as possible.
+That said, I am a marketer by trade and want to help advance the industry and drive its evolution in a way that delivers the most balanced win-win for locally owned dispensaries and their customers.

 It’s worth noting that not everyone will share my points of contention, and I completely understand that.
 Heck, I like the hodge-podge-3-bedroom-1960’s-house-turned-bright-green dispensary on occasion.
 Buddy’s basement bongfests and van hot boxing are nostalgic AF.

-Understandably then, there will always remain niche markets.
-There will be a consumer base for dispensaries so posh they feel like designer bag stores.
-There will be a base for the mom-and-pop, the outdoors folks, the all-natural folks, the tourists, the bachelorette parties, and everything in between.
+Understandably, then, there will always remain niche markets.
+There will be a consumer base for dispensaries so posh that they feel like designer bag stores.
+There will be a base for mom-and-pop, outdoor enthusiasts, all-natural consumers, tourists, bachelorette parties, and everything in between.

-All I ask is that regardless of your bRaNd or prime consumer category, don’t stop pushing yourselves to create the best possible experience possible.
-You are the face of the industry and oftentimes the very first exposure to cannabis many people will have.
+All I ask is that, regardless of your brand or primary consumer category, you keep pushing yourselves to create the best possible experience.
+You are the face of the industry and oftentimes the very first exposure to cannabis that many people will have.

-First impressions are lasting, and if we all want to grow and thrive together, then we should care about one another and take nothing for granted.
+First impressions last, and if we all want to grow and thrive together, we should care about one another and take nothing for granted.

 Prev